Wednesday, February 8, 2023

 Gwangyang International Maehwa Festival

-Gwangyang International Maehwa Festival celebrates the onset of spring season in early March.
+Gwangyang International Maehwa Festival celebrates the onset of the spring season in early March.
 In the Maehwa village, the plum trees start blooming earlier than other trees.
 It transforms the village into a stunning pink paradise, announcing the coming spring.

 • Upcoming festivals across South Korea in the months of March, April, and May